jawahar-reddy/assignment2-Nomula/README.md

     1. it's better to take a rental bikeor from delhi
     2. we can also catchup a flight from delhi to Ladakh.
 4. If we are moving on bike we can see a lot of places in between delhi to ladakh.

+## List of items that are suggested to be carried for the trip
+* Enough water bottles must be carried.
+* Instant food items.
+* if you go by bike enough fuel cans must be carried out.
+* jackets or sweaters must be taken.